Johno0/MC1.16.5Magicish/ReadMe.txt

 	in the minecraft launcher.
 Hover over the forge profile and click to file to open such. copy the contents of "mods" in this folder into the mods folder in you minecraft directory. close the file explorer

+EXTRA: Also copy the kubejs folder into the .minecraft directory

 7: Check how much RAM your machine has (modded minecraft needs many much)
 	open task manager (ctr shift esc) click performance on the top bar then the memory tab.